azzaHA/fullstack-nanodegree-vm/vagrant/catalog/README.md

-# Catalog App Web Application
+# Catalog Items Web Application
 The application provides a list of items within a variety of categories as well as providing a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

 # Prerequisites